sortlist/jobs/README.md

 The project will gatter dashboards & workbooks that could be shared with our team.

 #### Tableau
 We ask you to use tableau [Tableau](https://www.tableau.com/) to build the dashboards for the challenge.
-Don't hesitate to use Tableau community for help [Tableau Community] (https://community.tableau.com/welcome).
+Don't hesitate to use Tableau community for help [Tableau Community](https://community.tableau.com/welcome).

 Some useful knowledge center to consider:
  * [Best Practices on Tableau](https://onlinehelp.tableau.com/current/pro/desktop/en-us/dashboards_best_practices.htm)